Pull to refresh

 The Federal Energy Regulatory Commission has issued a 40-year license for a $2 billion pumped-storage hydropower facility on land the Yakama Nation considers sacred.
 The 1,200-megawatt Goldendale Energy Storage Project would function as a giant battery for the Pacific Northwest grid—pumping water uphill when power is cheap, releasing it through turbines when demand spikes.
 The site, known to the Yakama as Pushpum or 'mother of all roots,' has been used for ceremonies, fishing, and gathering traditional foods for centuries.

-The decision lands at a crossroads of competing priorities: the region's push toward renewable energy versus indigenous rights to protect sacred lands.
-Washington's Department of Ecology and FERC both concluded the project would cause 'significant and unavoidable adverse impacts' on tribal communities.
-Yet federal regulators approved it anyway, triggering a 30-day window for tribal nations and environmental groups to request rehearing before likely court appeals.
-Construction could begin in 2027, with the facility operational by 2032.
+The decision lands at a crossroads: the region's push toward renewable energy versus indigenous rights to protect sacred lands.
+Washington's Department of Ecology and FERC both concluded the project would cause 'significant and unavoidable adverse impacts' on tribal communities, yet federal regulators approved it anyway.
+Tribal nations and environmental groups now have 30 days to request rehearing, likely leading to court appeals; construction could begin in 2027 and operation is planned for 2032.

 Key Indicators